 Counselling and Supervision

-Following Government and professional advise, we are no longer able to provide face to face counselling and supervision, however we have been able to offer online/phone counselling to our existing clients.
-Where this is offered, counsellors have received basic training, with others working towards a recognised qualification.
+Following Government and professional advise, we are no longer able to provide face to face counselling and supervision, however we are able to offer online/phone counselling.
 We are also offering Walk & Talk Therapy where that is a possible option.

-We hope to be open to new referrals after the summer if we are able too.
-We apologise for the disruption to the service and the inconvenience and thank you for your patience while we have been working on moving the service online!
+We apologise for the recent disruption to the service and the inconvenience and thank you for your patience while we have been working on moving the service online!

-The following websites provide lists of counsellors who are able to provide online/phone counselling now:
+The following websites provide lists of other counsellors or organisations also offering online/phone counselling now:

 Workshops and Training

-Unfortunately we had to postpone some of the workshops we had planned, however places can still be booked and we will announce new dates as soon as possible.
-Up to date details are available on our Eventbrite page.
+Unfortunately we had to postpone some of the workshops we had planned, however we have now moved these online where that has been possible.
+Up to date details and booking is available on our Eventbrite page.